SenseNet/sensenet/README.md

 ![Workspaces](http://wiki.sensenet.com/images/5/5e/Ws-main.png "Workspaces")

-## sensenet can be a lot of things
+## SenseNet can be a lot of things

 - a development platform
 - an internet and intranet portal